 - Olive oil — I prefer to use extra virgin olive oil, but avocado oil also works.

-- Red wine vinegar — A little bit of red wine vinegar makes the chops tender and so flavorful.
+- Red wine vinegar — A little bit of red wine vinegar makes the chops tender and flavorful.

 - Fresh herbs — I absolutely love the combination of lamb with fresh rosemary and thyme.